Steven D. Waldman

-Steven D. Waldman is a pain management specialist, author and a pioneer in the specialty of interventional pain management.
-He holds an academic appointment as Professor of Anesthesiology at Kansas City University where he currently serves as Senior Vice Provost of Strategic Initiatives.
+Steven D. Waldman is the Chief Executive Officer of Luna, the nation’s leading provider of in-home outpatient physical therapy.
+Waldman is a pain management specialist, author and a pioneer in the specialty of interventional pain management.
+He previously held an academic appointment as Professor of Anesthesiology at Kansas City University where he served as Senior Vice Provost of Strategic Initiatives.

 Background

 Waldman holds a Bachelor of Science degree in Geosciences from the University of Missouri–Kansas City, and was one of the first 100 students to be admitted in 1973 to its new medical school, the University of Missouri–Kansas City School of Medicine.
 He was elected a member of the Alpha Omega Alpha honor society and earned his MD in 1977.
 He completed his internship at Mayo Clinic in 1978 and did his residency in anesthesiology at the Mayo Graduate School of Medicine in Rochester, Minnesota where he also served as President of the Mayo Clinic Fellows Association.

 Waldman received Masters in Business Administration In Healthcare Administration from City University in 1993 and his Juris Doctor from the University of Kansas School of Law in 1996.